lareponse/badhat/README.md

 All you need are **file systems**, **functions**, **arrays** and **conventions**.
 ADDBAD is \~200 lines of core code that give you everything required to build real applications—and nothing you don't explicitly ask for.

+This is not retro.
+This is not hip.
+This is the future that was stolen.
+We're taking it back.

 ---

 ## Core Principles

 ### Simplicity over abstraction

+If you need 2 million lines of dependencies to build a contact form, you're doing it wrong.

 * **No classes, no namespaces, no autoloading** Structure logic with directories and filenames.
 If you need namespaces to avoid collisions, rename your functions.